Reminder: FCC Accessibility Recordkeeping Certification Required by April 1, 2019

-Through a recent Public Notice, the FCC reminded entities that provide traditional telecommunications services, interconnected VoIP, advanced communications services (ACS) (which includes non-interconnected VoIP, electronic messaging services, and interoperable video conferencing), and mobile web browsers to submit accessibility recordkeeping compliance certifications and contact information to the FCC by April 1, 2017.
+By no later than April 1, 2019, covered service providers and equipment manufacturers must submit accessibility recordkeeping compliance certifications and contact information to the FCC.
+Through Public Notice, the FCC reminded entities that provide traditional telecommunications services, interconnected VoIP, advanced communications services (ACS) (which includes non-interconnected VoIP, electronic messaging services, and interoperable video conferencing), and mobile web browsers to submit the required certification and contact information.
 Unless subject to a waiver, covered entities must complete the required certifications in connection with the accessibility obligations imposed by the Twenty-First Century Communications and Video Accessibility Act of 2010 (CVAA).
-The certifications, which attest that the covered entity has recordkeeping processes in place that comport with FCC rules, must be supported by an affidavit or declaration of an authorized officer with actual knowledge of the entity’s recordkeeping processes, and be filed using the FCC’s online registry.
+The certifications, which attest that the covered entity has recordkeeping processes in place that comport with FCC rules, must be supported by an authorized officer with actual knowledge of the entity’s recordkeeping processes, and be filed using the FCC’s online registry.

-Pursuant to section 14.31 of the FCC’s rules, VoIP, ACS providers and manufactures not subject to waivers must keep records of:
+Pursuant to Section 14.31 of the FCC’s rules, service providers and equipment manufacturers not subject to waivers must keep records of:

 1. Efforts to consult with individuals with disabilities (defined broadly to include people with hearing, vision, movement, manipulative, speech, and cognitive disabilities) about product or service accessibility barriers and solutions;

 2. Descriptions of the accessibility features of products and services;

 3. Information about the compatibility of products and services with peripheral devices or specialized customer premises equipment commonly used by individuals with disabilities; and